Universal Credit is a single monthly payment issued by the Department for Works and Pensions for people in or out of work.

 Stockton District Advice

 SDAIS (Citizens Advice Bureau) provide free, independent, confidential and impartial advice to everyone on their rights and responsibilities.
-For further information please visit the Citizens Advice Bureau website.
+For further information visit the Citizens Advice Bureau website.